LauraCole1900/expressNoteTaker/README.md

   ## Credits

-  Base code and front-end functionality developed and provided by Trinity Education Services
+  Base code and front-end functionality developed and provided by Trilogy Education Services

   ## Contributing